In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 18 Confidence is often cited as the number one reason people buy anything.

 You must be confident in yourself, your products, your company, and the industry if you want to succeed.
 People don’t like to do business with wishy-washy people.
+People want to do business with people who know who they are and where they are headed in life.
+People want to work with the best of the best.

 # 19 Satisfied customers make happy endorsers.